Parameter-Efficient Fine-Tuning for Medical Image Analysis: The Missed Opportunity: Background

 \subsection{Problem Definition}

-The general problem definition for fine-tuning can be formalized as follows.
 Let $f$ be a pre-trained model parameterized by $\theta$, $\ell$ be a loss function we wish to minimize and $\mathcal{D} = \{(x_i, y_i)\}_i^N$ be the downstream dataset of interest, consisting of inputs $x_i$ and their targets $y_i$.
-Starting from the initialization $\theta = \theta_{\sb 0}$, where $\theta_{\sb 0}$ are the weights from pre-training, our objective is then to optimize by gradient descent the total loss

-Due to resource constraints, full fine-tuning like this is not always possible.
+Starting from the initialization $\theta = \theta_{\sb 0}$, where $\theta_{\sb 0}$ are the weights from pre-training, our objective is then to optimize by gradient descent the total loss $ L = \frac{1}{N} \sum_{i=1}^N \ell(f(x_i;\; \theta),\; y_i). $ Due to resource constraints, such full fine-tuning is not always possible.
 It can also be suboptimal to tune the entirety of network weights, as many layers may have learned generally applicable features.
 Parameter-Efficient Fine-Tuning provides options in these cases, which fall into two broad families. \textbf{Selective} methods rely on optimising only a subset of model parameters, $\phi \in \theta$.
 This could be a subset of the layers or a specific type of parameter like batch norm. \textbf{Additive} methods instead introduce new parameters such that the full set becomes $\theta' = \{\theta, \phi\}$ where $\phi$ can be as simple as a new classifier layer or carefully designed adapters.
-For both families of methods, the update rule becomes
+For both method families, the update rule is $ \phi = \phi - \eta \nabla_\phi L,$ where $\eta$ is the learning rate.